TomHAnderson/SinglyClient-PHP/README.md

 Example Application
 -------------------
 An example application is included on the ```example``` branch.
-See the readme in that branch for details.
+See the README.md in that branch for details.